 Between 2006 and 2016, the average number of barbecues held per family each summer rose from 2.5 to 10 – demonstrating our growing love for outdoor dining.
 Of course, you can go as premium or as basic as you like here, depending on the size and features that you’re after.
 More people are making purchases of verandas now too, allowing them to spend time outdoors despite what the weather is doing!

-We seem to be realising the potential of the space in our gardens, too.
+We seem to be realizing the potential of the space in our gardens, too.
 Although, space efficiency is important, as gardens aren’t as large as they used to be.
-One way to be space efficient is with a shed.
+One way to be space-efficient is with a backyard shed house, as well as other types of sheds/storage areas.
 The Posh Shed Company saw a massive 300% increase in sales of its Chelsea shed in 2017.
 This type of garden shed is all about space-saving and has features such as built-in shelving on the outside so that internal space isn’t compromised.
 You can store your outdoor furniture in here when you’re not entertaining and keep everything nice and tidy.

 With the appropriate outdoor furniture and some aesthetically pleasing plants, you can get your garden ready for alfresco living in no time.
 Spending more time in the garden is guaranteed to lift your mood and stop you getting cabin fever, especially in those colder months.